Satellite Phones Buyer's Guide 2025

 How are Satellite Phones Typically Used?

-While voice calls to a satellite phone incur a significant international calling surcharge, texting is often treated much like texting on a cell phone.
-The cell phone subscriber with an international SMS feature can text to a satellite phone at about the same cost to say, texting a cell phone in Mexico or other international numbers.
-Inmarsat and Iridium satellite phones can send and receive text messages (SMS) or short emails, making satellite communication quick and easy.
-Globalstar phones can only receive messages up to 35 characters, but cannot reply.
+While placing voice calls to a satellite phone incur significant international surcharges, texting is less costly.
+The cell phone subscriber with an international SMS feature can text a satellite phone number for about the same cost as a text to an international number.
+Inmarsat and Iridium phones support text messaging (SMS) and short emails, making communication quick and easy.

-The Inmarsat IsatPhone offers global satellite connectivity at an affordable price.
-In addition to voice and text, the IsatPhone also includes a built-in GPS receiver.
-While signal acquisition is somewhat slow due to the placement of the Inmarsat I-4 satellites and GPS acquisition, the call quality is reasonable.
-For the ultimate in satellite communications the Iridium Extreme is the most rugged, and full-featured satellite phone on the market today.
-Utilizing the Iridium network for unparalleled quality and coverage, this IP65 rated handset can be dropped into a puddle and still function for voice calling or sending your GPS coordinates via SMS or email.
+The Inmarsat IsatPhone offers affordable global satellite connectivity.
+It supports voice, text and includes a built-in GPS receiver.
+While signal acquisition can be slow, due to the placement of the satellites, call quality remains quite good.
+For the best in satellite communication, the Iridium Extreme is the most rugged and feature-rich satellite phone available.
+It uses the Iridium network for unmatched quality and coverage.
+This IP65-rated sat phone can even withstand being dropped in water while still enabling calls or sending GPS coordinates via SMS or email.

 Satellite Phones and Internet Access